Santa Monica College

-Santa Monica College (SMC) is a public, community college in Santa Monica, California.
+Santa Monica College (SMC) is a public community college in Santa Monica, California.
 Founded as a junior college in 1929, SMC enrolls over 30,000 students in more than 90 fields of study.
-Although initially serving primarily pre-college high school students, the college quickly expanded its enrollment to educate college-age students and non-traditional students with the primary intention to transfer to a four-year university.
-It is one of the few schools which has high transfer rates to four-year universities such as the Universities of California or California State Universities.
-Today, two-thirds of students at Santa Monica College are enrolled part-time.
-With over 2,000 employees, SMC is a major employer in the Greater Los Angeles Area and has a significant impact in the region's economy.
+The college initially served pre-college high school students, eventually expanding its enrollment to educate college-age and non-traditional students with the intention to transfer to a four-year university.
+The college has high transfer rates to four-year universities such as the University of California and California State University campuses, being a leader among state community colleges in transfers to the former.